Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Opportunity Attacks

-Moving out of an enemy’s reach typically provokes an opportunity attack, allowing the enemy to use their reaction to make a melee attack.
+Moving out of an enemy’s reach typically provokes an opportunity attack, allowing the enemy to use their :rsc-reaction: **Reaction** to make a melee attack.
 This makes careful planning of movement crucial during combat to avoid unnecessary damage.

 ## Hit Dice